thorinside/mcp_dart/README.md

 At the moment, it's very experimental and not ready for production use but if you want to implement a simple MCP server using Dart, you can use this library.

+## Requirements

+- Dart SDK version ^3.7.2 or higher

+Ensure you have the correct Dart SDK version installed.
+See https://dart.dev/get-dart for installation instructions.

 ## Features

 - Stdio support